-People can be limited physically and mentally, and in ways to do with the emotions and the senses.
+People can be limited physically and mentally.
+In ways, it has to do with the emotions and the senses.
 These limitations can be described as ‘disabilities’.
-Being shut out from society by, for example, being discriminated against, is a problem that disabled people often have.
+Being shut out from society by.
+For example, being discriminated against, is a problem that disabled people often have.
 There are different explanations behind the difficulties that disabled people face because of their environments.
 Two of the most common explanations are the ‘medical’ and ‘social’ models of disability.
 The social model of disability was developed by disabled people in response to the medical model of disability.
 Importantly, not every disabled person wants to use the social model of disability to describe their disability.

 The medical model

-According to the medical model of disability, the reason behind disabled people not being able to take part in society fully is their disabilities.
-This model argues that their disability controls what they are able to do, and their disability is not a problem that involves anybody else.
+According to the medical model of disability, some things are noted.
+There are reasons behind disabled people not being able to take part in society fully is their disabilities.
+This model argues that their disability controls what they are able to do.
+Their disability is not a problem that involves anybody else.
 Therefore, the medical model insists that it is the disabled person who should try to overcome their disability.
-The disabled body and mind are seen by the medical model as things to be treated and altered so that they are like the non-disabled body and mind.
+The disabled body and mind are seen by the medical model as things to be treated and altered.
+This is so that they are like the non-disabled body and mind.

 The social model

-The social model of disability believes that disabled people are disabled not by their medical conditions, but by barriers in society stopping them from taking part in everyday life.
+The social model of disability believes that disabled people are disabled not by their medical conditions.
+It’s barriers in society stopping them from taking part in everyday life.
 It argues that society is built to meet the needs of the majority of people who are not disabled.
-According to the social model, society can minimize and hopefully remove these barriers, so that disabled people can be empowered.
+According to the social model, society can minimize and hopefully remove these barriers.
+This happens so that disabled people can be empowered.
 Changes that society might make to include disabled people could be:

 - Improved practices.
-A company could allow disabled employees to have more flexible hours, including being able to take time off to attend medical appointments.
+A company could allow disabled employees to have more flexible hours.
+Like including being able to take time off to attend medical appointments.

 - Modified environment.
-In line with the social model of disability, a building might have wheelchair ramps, elevators, and disabled toilets to make it accessible for people with physical disabilities.
+In line with the social model of disability, a building might have wheelchair ramps, elevators and disabled toilets.
+This is good because it makes it accessible for people with physical disabilities.

 Applying the social model

-The social model of disability is valuable because it enables people to see beyond barriers to disabled people, and can thus change people’s ideas about disabled people’s capabilities.
+The social model of disability is valuable.
+It enables people to see beyond barriers to disabled people.
+Changes occur in people’s ideas about disabled people’s capabilities.
 It hopefully hints that disabled and non-disabled people can have equal opportunities and standards of life.